dracupid/nodoc/Readme.md

 ## Supported Languages
 - CoffeeScript

-> Other languagage, especially javascript will be supported soon.
+> Other languagage, especially javascript, will be supported soon.

 #### Language Name Alias
 Use lower case, used both for language option and extname recognization.